Musk to step back from Trump administration role as Tesla profits plunge

 Year-to-date, Tesla’s stock has seen a significant 30% decline, making it the second-worst-performing stock in the S&P 500 index.
 This downturn is due to a range of factors – not just the frequent bad press surrounding Musk.
 These include increased competition, production challenges, and broader economic pressures.

-Where are the Tesla sales dropping?
+Where have Tesla sales been dropping?

 Tesla’s biggest sales slump comes from Europe, where its once-dominant position is now under pressure.